patrick-ve/de-burgerlijke-app/docs/development-progress.md

 - **Types(`recipe.ts`):** Defined the `Recipe` interface.
 - **Component(`RecipeList.vue`):** Initial setup for displaying a list of recipes.

+## [Date - e.g., YYYY-MM-DD]

+### Added

+- Improved the UI for the recipe metadata section in `RecipeDetailView.vue`:
+  - Added display for the recipe image (`<NuxtImg>`).
+  - Used icons (`<UIcon>`) for prep time, cook time, and portions.
+  - Applied modern Tailwind CSS styling to the metadata section.
+  - Added icons to the Ingredients/Instructions tabs.

 ## [Unreleased] - YYYY-MM-DD

 ### Added

 - Display active filters (`cuisine`, `time`, `favorites`, `sort`) as badges below the search bar in `RecipeList.vue`.
 - Added a "Reset filters" button that appears next to the active filter badges.

+### Refactoring Mock Recipe Data

+- **Date:** 2024-07-27
+- **Summary:** Refactored mock recipe data handling to eliminate duplication between the recipe list page (`pages/recipes/index.vue`) and the recipe detail page (`pages/recipes/[id].vue`).
+- **Details:**
+  - Created a new composable `composables/useMockRecipes.ts` to centralize the mock recipe array.
+  - This composable exports the `recipes` array and a `findRecipeById` function.
+  - Updated `pages/recipes/index.vue` to fetch the list of recipes from the `useMockRecipes` composable.
+  - Updated `pages/recipes/[id].vue` to use the `findRecipeById` function from the `useMockRecipes` composable within `useAsyncData` to retrieve the specific recipe based on the route parameter, removing the previously hardcoded mock data.
+- **Impact:** Improved code maintainability by centralizing mock data and reducing redundancy.

+## [Current Date] - Refinements

+- **RecipeDetailView:** Fixed an issue where the tab icon was rendered twice by removing the redundant icon element from the default slot of the `UTabs` component.